Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 Fasting six days of Shawwal, after the day of Eid, is a Sunnah.
-Prophet Muhammad (peace and blessings be upon him) is reported to have said, “Whoever fasts during the month of Ramadan and then follows it with six days of Shawwal will be (rewarded) as if he had fasted the entire year” (Muslim)
+Prophet Muhammad (peace be upon him) said, “Whoever fasts during the month of Ramadan and then follows it with six days of Shawwal will be (rewarded) as if he had fasted the entire year” (Muslim)

-It is not wajib (obligatory) on the person who does this once or more often to continue doing it.
+It is not obligatory on the person who does this once or more often to continue doing it.
 He is not guilty of a sin if he does not fast these days.

 Moreover, the prominent Muslim scholar and da`iyah Zeinab Mostafa adds:

 I commend you for your interest and keenness on observing the Sunnah of the Prophet (peace and blessings be upon him) in fasting the six days of Shawwal.
 You should know that fasting on those days is a sunnah, which means that it is not mandatory but it is highly recommended and there is a great reward promised by the Prophet (peace and blessings be upon him) for observing the fast.